-This section evaluates the practicability of taking additional action to minimize bycatch and bycatch mortality using the ten factors provided at 50 CFR section 600.350(d)(3)(i).
+This section evaluates the practicability of taking additional action to minimize by catch and by catch mortality using the ten factors provided at 50 CFR section 600.350(d)(3)(i).

-For the commercial sector, since neither alternative is expected to result in a commercial closure, there is little risk of regulatory dicards.
+For the commercial sector, since neither commercial trip limit alternative is expected to result in a commercial closure, there is little risk of regulatory discards.
 Therefore, little difference in the biological effects of the trip limit alternatives is expected.

-For the recreational sector, the more restrictive the regulations, the shorter the expected season.
-Alternatives 2-4 all project to have a shorter season than under Alternative 1 (No Action).
-Bycatch could increase with Alternatives 2-4 as blueline tilefish would have to be returned to the water over the longest period of time.
+For the recreational sector, the more restrictive the regulations, the shorter the expected season under Action 1.
+Alternatives 2-6 all project to have a shorter season than under Alternative 1 (No Action).
+Bycatch could increase with Alternatives 2-6 as blueline tilefish would have to be returned to the water over the longest period of time.
 The release mortality of blueline tilefish, a deepwater species, is nearly 100%.
 In addition, effective August 20, 2015, NMFS implemented a one-fish per vessel per day during May through August with no retention for the remainder of the year for both snowy grouper (Regulatory Amendment 20; SAFMC 2014) and blueline tilefish (Amendment 32; SAFMC 2013).
 One of the goals of these actions was to align the seasons and regulations to minimize discard mortality.
-Alternatives 2-4 would remove the aligned allowable fishing seasons and could increase discards if the two species are targeted in the same area.
+Alternatives 2-6 would remove the aligned allowable fishing seasons and could increase discards if the two species are targeted in the same area.